Connects input point features in the order they enter, forming linear or polygonal features.

 Any features that are not points or lines are output through this port.

-If only one point feature was received with a given value for the connection break attribute, it will be output as a Point.
+If only one point feature was received with a given value for the Group By value, it will be output as a Point.

 If the feature output forms a ring (begins and ends at the same point), it is output as a Polygon.